Talk to others with an Ostomy

 Ellison

-I had my op last Feb and have just started thinking about trying to find someone new.
-I've been really ill for a couple of years so been out of the whole social world for some time.
-It's really scary and left me with not much confidence so I'm finding it very hard.
-Like most seem to have been I was in a long term relationship before all this really kicked off so trying to get to know people knowing I may have to tell them about my stoma is something I'm finding hard at times as it's very easy to let the rubbish thoughts in Smile Just have to be brave and push on I guess and hope that there really is someone out there for everyone Very Happy
+I had my operation last Feb and have just started thinking about trying to find someone new.
+I've been really ill for a couple of years, so I've been out of the whole social world for some time.
+It's really scary and has left me with not much confidence, so I'm finding it very hard.
+Like most people, I was in a long-term relationship before all this really kicked off, so trying to get to know people knowing I may have to tell them about my stoma is something I'm finding hard at times, as it's very easy to let the rubbish thoughts in.
+I just have to be brave and push on, I guess, and hope that there really is someone out there for everyone.

-Hi, I've had my stoma for 7 years and was in a long term relationship and he stood by me through it all, now we have just seperated and I'm kind of in the same place as you but I believe that if I meet someone new and my little friend is an issue for them, then they are obviously not the right person for you!
+Hi, I've had my stoma for 7 years and was in a long-term relationship and he stood by me through it all.
+Now we have just separated and I'm kind of in the same place as you, but I believe that if I meet someone new and my little friend is an issue for them, then they are obviously not the right person for you!

-Keep your chin up hun and if you every wanna chat, I don't mind listening x
+Keep your chin up, hun, and if you ever wanna chat, I don't mind listening x

-Hi all, thank you so much for you kind responses, It seems that I have just had so much confidence sucked out of me.
-I'm currently seeing a therapist and am on a course to try and help regain some of my self esteem, it's early days but it can't do any harm.
+Hi all, thank you so much for your kind responses.
+It seems that I have just had so much confidence sucked out of me.
+I'm currently seeing a therapist and am on a course to try and help regain some of my self-esteem.
+It's early days but it can't do any harm.

-I've struggled a lot since I had my last major surgery, and have been regularly sick for the past year, I've just been through the whole batch of 'tests' again to see what's going on, I still have just under half of my small bowel and it seems that just has not settled.
+I've struggled a lot since I had my last major surgery and have been regularly sick for the past year.
+I've just been through the whole batch of 'tests' again to see what's going on.
+I still have just under half of my small bowel and it seems that it just has not settled.

-But I really appreciate all your comments, your a good bunch
+But I really appreciate all your comments.
+You're a good bunch.

-Know how feel Marc, I've had my illeostomy since 17 am now 36 always feel awkward when with new woman.
-I have had few issues since with pilonidal sinus 1st 12 years ago and again recently, I have had 3 operations since August 2011 and off work since then, I've found it hard being stuck in the house and away from work and real world for so long.
-I'm hoping to start back in a few weeks all being as thins have improved well lately.
-I actually joined this site thinking would help me maybe find someone that understands as other comments say all we can do is keep our chins up and get on with it, good luck, life can only get better....
+Know how I feel, Marc.
+I've had my ileostomy since I was 17 and am now 36.
+I always feel awkward when I'm with a new woman.
+I have had a few issues since with pilonidal sinus, first 12 years ago and again recently.
+I have had 3 operations since August 2011 and have been off work since then.
+I've found it hard being stuck in the house and away from work and the real world for so long.
+I'm hoping to start back in a few weeks, as things have improved well lately.
+I actually joined this site thinking it would help me maybe find someone that understands, as other comments say.
+All we can do is keep our chins up and get on with it.
+Good luck, life can only get better....

 Cheers